rambethina/java/pages/mydoc/mydoc_week_five.md

 ```

 ## In Class Exercise
-Swap values of x & y and print results
+Swap values of x & y and print results (I would recommend creating a new java class for this.)
 ```
 int x = 20;
 int y = 30;